wagenet/rescue_registry/README.md

 end
 ```

-### In Action

-Take a look at the [graphiti-rails gem](https://github.com/wagenet/graphiti-rails) to see RescueRegistry in action.

 ## Installation
 Add this line to your application's Gemfile:

 ```ruby
 gem 'rescue_registry'
 ```

-## Features

-### Better than `rescue_from`
-`rescue_from` works fine, but it it's a big hammer.
-Using it completely bypasses Rail's built-in exception handling middlewares,
-which actually do some nice things for us (e.g. automatically handling different data formats).
-RescueRegistry allows the built-in
-middleware to handle the exceptions but with our custom handlers.

-### Better default exception handling
-Rails also has some built-in support for assigning different exception classes to status types (See `config.action_dispatch.rescue_responses`).
-Unfortunately, all this allows you to do is assign a status code.
-If you want more complex error handling, or to use different codes in
-different controllers, you're out of luck.
-With RescueRegistry you can register and exception with a custom handler or with different status
-codes in different controllers.

 ## Contributing
 We'd love to have your help improving rescue_registry, send a PR!